croxton/ee_zen_garden/README.md

 	* `about.html` - a one-off "static" page
 	* `contact.html` - a contact form

 	Your task is to configure channels and custom fields, populate with sample data, and write the templates to generate the HTML markup and interaction states represented in the html files above.
-These are some points to consider:
+These are some points you might want to consider, although please don't feel obliged to cover everything:

-	* Field & variable naming schemes (nomenclature).
+	* Field & variable naming schemes (nomenclature)
-	* URL design & routing.
+	* URL design & routing
-	* Template organisation, code re-use and global variables.
+	* Template organisation, code re-use and global variables
-	* What, aside from content, will you make manageable by editors?
+	* What, aside from content, would you make manageable by editors?
-	* Which third-party add-ons would you use, if any?
+	* Third-party add-ons - which would you use, if any, and why?
-	* Entry filtering.
+	* Filtering / sorting / paginating lists of entries
+	* Managing relationships between content
-	* Long form content, where images, video, pullout quotes and other elements may be included within a single blog post.
+	* Long form content, where images, video, pullout quotes and other elements may be included within a single blog post
-	* One-off entries.
-	* SEO.
+	* Managing one-off entries/content
+	* Entry / draft previews
+	* Static file and image management, image transforms and CDNs
-	* Caching strategies.
+	* Caching strategies and surviving high traffic
+	* How would your solution scale, if new content types are required later?
+	* Security
+	* SEO

 	Make a note of the steps you take to complete your solution in the `README.md` file, list any third-party dependencies you choose to install and anthing else you think might be relevant to your solution.